 [] ADVANCE REQUESTED

-Advance payment of \$ is req payments will be made on a reimbursement be needed to pay staff, award benefits to clients, purchase start-up supplies and equipment.
-We operate the program without this advance. asis.
-These funds are duplicate forms and
+Advance payment of \$ is a payments will be made on a reimbursement needed to pay staff, award benefits to client purchase start-up supplies and equipment. operate the program without this advance. ts, duplicate forms and

-ou are requesting an advance, complete the foll ESTIMATED EXPENSES lowing chart and line item justification below.
+are requesting an advance, complete the testimated EXPENSES following chart and line item justification below.

 BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for First Three Months (

-(list applicable line items) days) of Funding Agreement
+list applicable line items) days) of Funding Agreement

-For example
+or example

 ADMINISTRATIVE COSTS

 (Include Secondary Administration.)

-For example

-PROGRAM EXPENSES
+or example PROGRAM EXPENSES

 TOTAL EXPENSES

 cash advance.
-The justification must include be expended within the first ninety (90) days of should include quotes for purchases, delivery n, provide a detailed justification explaining the need for the supporting documentation that clearly shows the advance will of the Funding Agreement term.
-Supporting documentation y timelines, salary and expense projections, etc. to provide the hat the advance will be expended within the first ninety (90) leads of
+The justification must inclu be expended within the first ninety (90) day tem, provide a detailed justification explaining the need for the de supporting documentation that clearly shows the advance will so of the Funding Agreement term.
+Supporting documentation ery timelines, salary and expense projections, etc. to provide the t that the advance will be expended within the first ninety (90)

-ATTACHMENT F

-WARRANTIES AND REPRESENTATIONS
+ATTACHMENT F WARRANTIES AND REPRESENTATIONS